Privacy Policy

 Contact

-When you contact us (e.g. via contact form, email, telephone or social media), the information provided by the person making the enquiry will be processed to the extent necessary to respond to the enquiry and any requested measures.
+When you contact us (e.g. via contact form, email, telephone or social media), the details of the person making the enquiry are processed to the extent necessary to respond to the contact enquiry and any requested measures.

-The response to contact requests within the framework of contractual or pre-contractual relationships is carried out to fulfil our contractual obligations or to respond to (pre-)contractual enquiries and, in all other cases, on the basis of our legitimate interest in responding to the enquiries.
+Responding to contact requests within the framework of contractual or pre-contractual relationships is done to fulfil our contractual obligations or to respond to (pre-)contractual enquiries and, in addition, on the basis of our legitimate interests in responding to enquiries.

 - Types of data processed: Inventory data (e.g. names, addresses), contact details (e.g. email, telephone numbers), content data (e.g. entries in online forms).